DenverArtMuseum/biophilia-pub/content/big-nature-big-art.md

 {% figure 'exrr-2023-91-2-essay' 'is-pulled-right' %}

 The small stone cabins arise without fanfare alongside a wooded trail.
-Handcrafted from small stones, they look like something you might stumble upon on a desolate Scottish moor. (fig. 1) From the outside, they appear the same: approximately thirteen feet high, sixteen feet wide, and nineteen feet long, topped by a simple pointed slate roof.
+Handcrafted from small stones, they look like something you might stumble upon on a desolate Scottish moor (fig. 1).
+From the outside, they appear the same: approximately thirteen feet high, sixteen feet wide, and nineteen feet long, topped by a simple pointed slate roof.
 You walk in through the first cabin’s wooden door, and it takes your eyes a moment to adjust to the dark interior.
-You might let out a small squeal of delight or surprise as your eyes settle on a large perfectly round earthen orb in the middle of the otherwise empty room. (fig. 2) The orb is much larger than the doorway, substantially taller than a person, cracked and slightly desiccated.
+You might let out a small squeal of delight or surprise as your eyes settle on a large perfectly round earthen orb in the middle of the otherwise empty room (fig. 2).
+The orb is much larger than the doorway, substantially taller than a person, cracked and slightly desiccated.
 How did it get here?
 Why doesn’t it crumble?
 Further investigation reveals that it’s made of brown clay from the site mixed with horsehair, human hair, and sheep’s wool.
 People around you take selfies in front of the orb as if they have just emerged from a giant dirt bubble.
 You smile at each other.
 The room is called simply *Boulder*.

-“What could possibly be in the next hut,” you wonder.
+“What could possibly be in the next hut?” you wonder.
 This is the artist’s intention.
 In his statement for the museum, Goldsworthy wrote, “I don’t want to give anything away.
 Finding the work inside is part of the sculpture’s nature.
 If you let it be known they are art, it takes away from the art.”[^7]

 {% figure 'exrr-2023-91-3-essay', 'is-pulled-left' %}

 And so you amble over to that entrance.
 Only a few people are allowed in at one time.
 You step over the threshold.
 This room contains no object.
-Titled *Room*, it is simply plastered with the earthen material on every wall, ceiling, and floor surface, giving the space an ancient, cave-like quality. (fig. 3) It absorbs sound and light.
+Titled *Room*, it is simply plastered with the earthen material on every wall, ceiling, and floor surface, giving the space an ancient, cave-like quality (fig. 3).
+It absorbs sound and light.
 Is it a house?
 A mud-covered church?
 A gremlin’s secret lair?
 If it rains, will it wash away?
 A stone exterior, a mud interior.
 It is unlike anything you have ever seen.
 You stop to take it in, to consider.
 In the stopping and sensing, there is a feeling of alertness, and then peace.
 Time slows down.

 And finally: the third stone cottage.
 This one also contains no object, but it holds another surprise.
-The small room’s back wall recedes in a series of concentric circles that telescope away from the viewer into a false rear wall. (fig. 4) The symmetry is perfect, but organic.
+The small room’s back wall recedes in a series of concentric circles that telescope away from the viewer into a false rear wall (fig. 4).
+The symmetry is perfect, but organic.
 Circles inside a Euclidean room.
 The pleasing shapes are universal, mysterious, and safe at the same time.
 This could be the site of a primeval ritual, harkening back to a womb or a giant owl’s eye or a cosmic wormhole.
 The room is titled *Holes*.

 {% figure 'exrr-2023-91-4-essay' %}